amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 ### General requirements

-- Ethereum or Centrifuge wallet
+- Ethereum or XFT wallet
 - A verified KYC (i.e. a completed onboarding as an investor)

 Good to know: Don’t worry if you can’t finish the process in one go – you can always leave the onboarding flow and continue later where you’ve left off before.